mrparmsingh/aws/servless-patterns/apigw-sqs-lambda-java/README.md

 The queue acts as a buffer to alleviate traffic spikes and ensure your workload can sustain the arriving load by buffering all the requests durably.
 It also helps downstream consumers to process the incoming requests at a consistent pace.

+***Important***: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
+You are responsible for any AWS costs incurred.
+No warranty is implied in this example.

 # Requirements
 * Create an AWS account if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 * AWS CLI installed and configured